octo-technology/OpenTezos/docs/ligo/deploy-a-contract.md

 ## Simulating (Dry-running) a contract

-Testing a contract can be quite easy if we utilize LIGO's built-in dry run feature.
+Testing a contract can be quite easy if we utilize LIGO's built-in dry-run feature.
-Dry-running is a simulated execution of the smart contract, as if it were deployed on a real chain.
+Dry-running is a simulated execution of the smart contract as if it was deployed on a real chain.
-It works by simulating the main execution function, based on a mock storage value and a parameter.
+It works by simulating the main execution-function, based on a mock storage value and a parameter.

 ```shell
 ligo dry-run [options] SOURCE_LIGO_FILE MAIN_FUNCTION 'ACTION(P)' 'STORAGE_STATE'
 ```

-- **STORAGE_STATE** state of the storage when simulating the execution of the entrypoint.
+- **STORAGE_STATE** is the state of the storage when simulating the execution of the entrypoint.

 Example: